 Google earth images prior to earthquake are compared with the results of our onsite observations for some key features at the site.
-Figure 9 indicates locations of the key features and Fig. 10 is the photo pairs of features for the comparison of variations before and after the earthquake.
+Fig. 9 indicates locations of the key features and Fig. 10 are the photo pairs of features for the comparison of variations before and after the earthquake.

-Photos 1 and 2 show the Gumbasa irrigation canal located along the eastern boundary of the sliding area.
+Photos 1 & 2 show the Gumbasa irrigation canal located along the eastern boundary of the sliding area.
 As seen, the canal was unlined and full with water prior to the earthquake.
 However, the earthquake had triggered slippages of the ground, causing cracks and drainage of the canal.
-Photos 3 and 4 are for surface features at east side and northeast corner of the sliding area.
+Photos 3 & 4 are for surface features at east side and northeast corner of the sliding area.
 As indicated, the ground had been seriously distorted and displaced, apparently the result of liquefaction spreading during the earthquake.

-Photos 5-8 show four key features originally situated in the middle and western portions of the area.
+Photos 5~8 show four key features original situated in the middle and western portions of the area.
 As seen in Fig. 9, these features had been displaced towards west with a distance of 250~700 m.
-Some of the features would appear to be structurally sound (Photo 6, mosque); however, some of them had been severe
+Some of the features would appear to be structurally sound (Photo 6, mosque), however, some of them had been severe damaged or torn (Photos 7 & 8, residential buildings).
+The phenomena would suggest the ground had been liquefied as a result of earthquake shaking and flowed, with driving forces and low resistance, for a large distance.